In just a few short days, Sean and I will be heading to Georgia to attempt a thru-hike of The Appalachian Trail.

 Although I don’t have extensive experience, both of these hikes exceed the altitude of the entire Appalachian Trail.
 I’m glad I know my capabilities.

-We’ve really enjoyed our time in Indianapolis this winter surrounded by friends and family, but it seems our restless spirits are ready to go!
+We’ve really enjoyed our time this winter surrounded by friends and family, but it seems our restless spirits are ready to go!
 Research, gear buying, map studying, money making, and mental prep are wrapped up.
 Most of our “see you laters” have been (sadly) said.
 We’re as prepared as we’re going to be.
 Wish us love and luck!!!

 We’re (almost) off!!